theastrowolfe/theastrowolfe.github.io/content/_index.md

 {{% /expandable %}}

 {{% expandable label="Others > Myself" level="1" %}}
-I'm feel most empowered and purpose driven when I'm serving or volunteering.
+I feel most empowered and purpose driven when I'm serving others or volunteering.
 I believe making the world a better place starts with doing the right thing and helping others.
 {{% /expandable %}}

 {{% expandable label="Do The Hard Things" level="1" %}}